What Is Wrong With Buy and Bail?

-Answer: Buy and bail is the result of buying a new home with the intention of bailing on the old.
+Answer: Buy and bail is the result of buying a new home with the intention of sending the former home into foreclosure.
 It is considered mortgage fraud.
 Even extenuating circumstances do not give a home owner the right to commit mortgage fraud.

 What are Extenuating Circumstances for Buy and Bail?

 Sometimes home owners feel justified because they believe they were duped when they bought their existing home.
 A few of the reasons buy and bail borrowers feel misled are as follows: